 Hemp insulation is 100% legal in all 50 US states.
 The 2018 Farm Bill federally legalized industrial hemp, and hemp building products are recognized under multiple code frameworks:

 Some jurisdictions may require engineering documentation or a letter from a structural engineer since hempcrete is still relatively new in the US market.
 Mr Hemp House provides all required documentation and works with local code officials to ensure smooth permitting.
-Read our detailed building codes guide →
+Read our detailed building codes guide by state →

 Professional installation required.
 Hemp hurd and lime binder are mixed on-site and sprayed into wall cavities using specialized equipment.
 Cures over 4-8 weeks, during which the lime carbonates and strengthens.
 Mr Hemp House handles the entire process from mixing to finishing.
+Find a certified installer near you →

 Similar to fiberglass batt installation — cut to size and friction-fit between studs.
 No protective equipment needed.
 No skin irritation.
 Can be installed by homeowners or any general contractor.
 Available in standard R-13 and R-19 thicknesses.